 On March 14, exactly one month after the gunman killed 17 people at the school, students across the country will walk out for 17 minutes in support of the Stoneman Douglas students.

-And on March 24, gun control activists nationwide will participate in the March for Our Lives in Washington.
+Students are now turning their attention to March 24, when gun control activists nationwide will participate in the March for Our Lives in Washington.
 The event was created by Stoneman Douglas students.

-A local March for Our Lives in Parkland is also planned for that day.
-Stoneman Douglas junior Casey Sherman, a coordinator for the local march, said many people want to get involved but may not be able to make it to Washington D.C.
+A local March for Our Lives is also planned for that day in Parkland for those who may not be able to make it to the nation’s capital.

 “The march in Parkland is going to be the second largest march next to the one in D.C.,” Sherman, 17, said Wednesday after a Parkland City Commission meeting.
 “Parkland is the center of everything … we learned here, we grew up together.
 We go to school here.”